lukmanr/CLVPipelines/README.md

 The Kubeflow Pipelines services are hosted on **Google Kubernetes Engine** running Google Cloud Platform.
 The pipelines access **Cloud Storage**, **BigQuery**, and **AutoML Tables** services through KFP components that wrap Cloud APIs.
 The container images for the components are managed in **Container Registry**.

 **NOTE**. *The below installation procedure installs a full Kubeflow configuration that includes Kubeflow Pipelines and other components.
-By the end of June, a lightweight configuration that only includes Kubeflow Pipeline components will be supported.
-At that time the tutorial will be updated to support the lightweight configuration.*
+When a lightweight configuration that only includes Kubeflow Pipeline components is supported the tutorial will be updated.*

 ### Using Deployment Manager to install Kubeflow on GCP
 To install Kubeflow, including Kubeflow Pipelines on Google Kubernetes Engine follow the instructions on [www.kubeflow.org](https://www.kubeflow.org/docs/gke/deploy/).

 **Make sure to configure Identity Aware Proxy (IAP)**.
 Deploy [v0.5.1](https://github.com/kubeflow/kubeflow/releases) of Kubeflow.

-For educational purposes, it is recommended to go through [Deploy using CLI](https://www.kubeflow.org/docs/gke/deploy/deploy-cli/).

 Note that it make take up to an hour to complete the installation.

 ## Building and deploying the pipelines
 Before the tutorial's pipelines can be run, they have to be configured, compiled, and deployed in your project.

 The building and deploying process have been automated using [GCP Cloud Build](https://cloud.google.com/cloud-build/docs/).
-The build config file can be found in `/cloud-build` folder of this repo.
+The build config file can be found in the `/cloud-build` folder of this repo.
 The build process goes through the following steps:
 1. Copy the solution's github repo into the Cloud Build runtime environment
 1. Create a docker image to support custom build steps
 1. Build a base image for the pipeline's helper components (refer to the later sections to understand the pipeline's design).
 The name of the image is provided as a build parameter.